 In April 2017, we announced summary results from our quantitative Phase 1 trial evaluating respiratory safety of CR845/difelikefalin injection.
 Respiratory depression remains the most life-threatening side effect of traditional, centrally acting, opioid analgesics, the most commonly used drug class for current treatment of postoperative pain in the United States.
 The Phase 1 trial was a randomized, double-blind, placebo-controlled, three-way crossover trial of two doses of CR845/difelikefalin injection versus placebo on three measures of respiratory drive in 15 healthy volunteers.
 Each subject was randomized to one of three treatment sequences and was administered I.V. bolus placebo, I.V.
-CR845/difelikefalin (1.0 ug/kg) and I.V.
-CR845/difelikefalin (5.0 ug/kg) on sequential 24-hour periods, with I.V.
-CR845/difelikefalin (5.0 ug/kg) representing a projected five-fold supra-therapeutic dose.
+CR845/difelikefalin (1.0 mcg/kg) and I.V.
+CR845/difelikefalin (5.0 mcg/kg) on sequential 24-hour periods, with I.V.
+CR845/difelikefalin (5.0 mcg/kg) representing a projected five-fold supra-therapeutic dose.
 After each administration, and continuing through four hours post-dosing, end-tidal CO2, or ETCO2, oxygen saturation, or SpO2, and respiratory rate were continuously monitored.
-The primary safety endpoints were: a >10 mmHg sustained ( $\geq$ 30 seconds duration) increase in ETCO2 above baseline or to >50 mmHg, and a sustained reduction in SpO2 to <92 percent.
+The primary safety endpoints were: a >10 mmHg sustained (≥30 seconds duration) increase in ETCO2 above baseline or to >50 mmHg, and a sustained reduction in SpO2 to <92 percent.

 There were no statistically significant differences in any respiratory measures observed between groups throughout the four-hour observation period post-dosing and no individual subject met the threshold for a respiratory safety event.
 Additionally, all treatment-emergent adverse events were previously reported with CR845/difelikefalin administration and were mild, resolving without intervention.
-Full data from this study were also presented at the American Society of Anesthesiologists' annual meeting in Boston in October, 2017.